 3. Use Geographic Targeting

-You can then serve your ads to the customers who are located at a specific location you want to target:
+You can then serve your ads to the customers who are located at specific locations you want to target:

-5. Retain Customers Using Custom Audiences
+4. Retain Customers Using Custom Audiences

-With Custom Audiences, you can
+With custom audiences, you can

 - Increase repeat purchases